itsmehemant123/moji-discord/Readme.md

 }
 ```

+- Place it in a `config` folder within the project root.

 ## Running the bot

-- Place the `auth.json` in the config folder.
 - Run the bot with
 ```sh
 npm start